Justice Department takes church’s side in 1st Amendment suit

 The governor’s order tells people not to gather in groups of 10 or more.
 Reeves has said he would prefer that churches not hold services in sanctuaries or parking lots.
 But he has also said the government does not have the right to ban worship.

-On Tuesday, he tweeted a thanks to Attorney General William Barr “for this strong stand in support of religious liberty.
+On Tuesday, Reeves tweeted a thanks to Attorney General William Barr “for this strong stand in support of religious liberty.
 The government cannot shut down churches.”

 Attorney Ryan Tucker of the Alliance Defending Freedom, which represents the church, says there’s a Sonic Drive-In restaurant about 200 yards (180 meters) from the church where patrons are still allowed to roll down their windows and talk.